Skip to Main Content

 • EBP is important because it moves practice from tradition to sound scientific evidence.

-• It provides Nurses a process by which questions can be answered.
+• It provides nurses a process by which questions can be answered.

 • EBP improves outcomes for patients by making sure the care they receive is in line with current best practices.